1839 Whig National Convention

-Presidential balloting
+Presidential nomination

 Clay led on the first ballot, but circumstances conspired to deny him the nomination.
 First, the convention came on the heels of a string of Whig electoral losses, and party members were anxious to reverse the trend.
 Harrison managed to distance himself from the losses, but Clay, as the party's philosophical leader, could not.
 Had the convention been held in the spring of 1840, when the continuing economic downturn caused by the Panic of 1837 led to a string of Whig victories, Clay would have had much greater support.
 Second, the convention rules had been drawn up so that whoever won the majority of delegates from a given state would win all the votes from that state.
 This worked against Clay, who could have combined solid majority support in almost all the Southern delegations (with little potential for opponents to capitalize on a proportional distribution of delegates), and a large minority support in Northern delegations if the rules allowed counting of individual delegate votes.
 Third, several Southern states whose Whig party organizations supported Clay abstained from sending delegates to the convention.

 Harrison won on the fifth ballot after Clay delegates from Illinois and Scott delegates from Michigan, New York, and Vermont combined to switch their support to Harrison.
 Writer and activist John Neal, who chaired the delegation from Maine, claimed to have been instrumental in convincing the powerful New York delegation to back Harrison prior to the final vote.

 The state-by-state roll call was printed in the newspaper the Farmer's Cabinet on December 13, 1839: